-Whether you’re in need of a change of scenery, or are struggling to book a space in the University Main Library, you may want to consider other options for study spaces.
-As many city and campus venues open up their doors to the public this week, you can finally make use of Manchester’s hidden gems to study in ahead of exams and final deadlines.
-From independent cafes to atmospheric libraries, there really is something for everyone!
+Whether you’re in need of a change of scenery, or are struggling to find space in the University Main Library, or AGLC you might want to consider other options for study spaces.
+Here’s our round up of hidden study space gems across the campus and the city.
+From independent cafes to atmospheric libraries, there really is something for everyone.

 If you prefer a quieter atmosphere while you work, head to one of Manchester’s scenic libraries.
 If you haven’t ventured to Central Library yet, it’s a must!
 Alternatively, for something a little closer to home on days when you’ve slept through your alarm, try either one of the libraries in Didsbury or Withington.

-- You can visit the Manchester Council website to find more library spaces opening this week.
+- You can visit the Manchester Council website to find more library spaces across the city.

-The Main Library isn’t the only study spot on campus!
+The big central spaces definitely aren’t the only study spots on campus!
 There are countless other options available to students that you may not have even heard of:

-- Kantorowich Library is another option on the main campus – Monday to Friday, 9am to 5pm
+- Art and Archaeology Library, Mansfield Cooper Building – Monday to Friday, 9am to 5pm

 - Stopford Library – Monday to Friday, 9am to 5pm

 - Whitworth Park and The Whitworth Art Gallery cafe – if you enjoy studying outdoors, visit one of Manchester’s most scenic green spaces.
-Even from the cafe, which is opening back up on May 19, you can feel surrounded by nature as you work.
+Even from the café, you can feel surrounded by nature as you work.
 Open Tuesday-Sunday 10-5pm, to 9pm on Thursdays.

 Cafés around the city